-Virtual reality made real: how internal auditors will rapidly adopt innovative technology, bringing
+Virtual reality made real: how internal auditors will rapidly adopt innovative technology

 In a series of articles, we are looking at how we believe internal audit will change in the next five years.
 We have previously examined the importance of the team, how data analytics and artificial intelligence will drive the digital agenda, one that will become increasingly focused on ESG risks.
 Looking forward, we will also examine the regulatory reset that will push greater responsibilities on to the board.